"Urgent investigative report and unforgettable drama, "Virunga" is a work of heart-wrenching tenderness and heart-stopping suspense."

 Jon's first feature as director, SuperBob is currently in post-production and has been in his life for over three years.
 This project started as a short - written and directed by Jon and was made in a couple of days with one of his oldest friends, Brett Goldstein, and received great critical acclaim.

-Jess has Executive Produced some of BRITDOCs strongest films including Dirty Wars, Who is Dayani Cristal?, We Are Together and The End of the Line.
+Jess has Executive Produced some of BRITDOC's strongest films including Academy Award nominated Dirty Wars, Who is Dayani Cristal?, We Are Together and The End of the Line.
 Previously, Jess was a Commissioning Editor at Channel 4 TV in the UK for 5 years.

 Really, it’s that simple.
 Tweet, post, blog, pin, whatever about the film and the issues at its heart.
-The further we can spread the word about what SOCO International are doing in eastern Congo the better chance we have to stop them.
+The further we can spread the word about what SOCO International has done in eastern Congo the better chance we have to stop similar behaviour recurring in the future.
 Here are all our handles and hashtags to help you:

 Please sign up to our website with your email address so that we can keep you updated on new developments related to the issues at stake or things you can do to help protect Virunga National Park.